Why join the campaign?

 Where can I go to get started?

-With nearly 450 participating locations across the United States, there are plenty of local hearing centers to help you.
-You can start by making an appointment for a free hearing assessment.*
+With more than 600 participating locations across the United States, there are plenty of local hearing centers to help you.
+You can start by making an appointment for a complimentary hearing assessment.*